profiproteomics/proline-core/README.md

   * Proline-ORM : Object Relational Mapping.
 Java objects for JPA persistance
   * Proline-OM: Object Model for Proline algorithm and servcies
   * Proline-OMP: Proline processing defining computational services implementation

+# License

+This project is licensed under the CeCILL License - see the Licence_CeCILL_V2.1-en.txt file for details